RalleYTN/SimpleJSON/README.md

 }
 ```

+# Setup

+Just put the Java archive on your project's class path.

+# Changelog

+- Version 1.0.0
+	- Release

 # List of changes made to the original library

 This list only applies to version 1.0.0 of this library!